MossabMilha/OM-VaultChain/README.md

 - **🎯 Laravel as Orchestrator**: All client requests go through Laravel, which coordinates microservice calls
 - **🔄 Service Independence**: Each microservice operates independently with its own database and logic
 - **📊 Centralized State**: Laravel maintains overall system state and business rules
-- **🛡️ Security Boundary**: Laravel enforces authentication and authorization before service delegation
+- **🛡️ Integrated Security**: Laravel handles all authentication and authorization internally (no separate auth microservice)
 - **📈 Scalability**: Individual services can be scaled based on demand
+- **🔐 Authentication Consolidation**: All user authentication, JWT management, and security policies centralized in Laravel

 ### 🧠 Client-Side Encryption (React)
 **Folder:** `client-side/src/crypto` | **Technology:** React + CryptoJS + Web Crypto API